lokszechung/digital-futures-travel-info-challenge/docs/user-stories.md

 3. As a user, I want to be able to search by any town or city name, so that

-- TEST: When user types a location in HomeView, site navigates to LocationView
+- TEST: When user types and searches a location in HomeView, site navigates to LocationView
-- TODO TEST: When user types nothing, site does not navigate away
+- TODO TEST: When user types and searches nothing, site does not navigate away
 - TEST: getLocationWeatherUtil returns weather data for location searched

 4. As a user, I want my query to return a 5 day forcast of the location from a weather API, so that